AmberG31/CV/README.md

 Vehicle Operations and Registrations Manager, UK & Ireland – July 2020 – July 2022

-Main skills - process and system optimization and cost reduction, automation of processes, error reduction and quality assurance, attention to detail, communication, colaboration
+Main skills - conflict resolution, forward-thinking, analytical-thinking, problem solving, decision-making, multitasking, emotional intelligence, delegation.
+- Leading a team of 14 people across three departments - Registrations, Remarking and Fleet.
-- Improving the incoming post process for the UK, saving the company £12,000 per month.
+Improving the incoming post process for the UK, saving the company £12,000 per month.
 - Managed the internal fleet, introducing processes for tracking usage, replacing vehicles, and staff training.
-- Leading a team of 7 people for remarketing operations, improving the flow of processing customer trade-ins by 50%, creating a process for finance clearance and reducing outstanding numbers and processing time by 80%.
+- Taking the initiative to improve the flow of processing customer trade-ins by 50%, creating a process for finance clearance and reducing outstanding numbers and processing time by 80%.
 - Working closely with other stakeholders and departments to eliminate double work, planning and running UK-wide training for Sales and Operations teams to ensure they have the right tools, and contributing to customer service.
-- Created a system for 100% accurate registered vehicle documentation and data storage, consecutively for 5 quarters, which allowed to claim UK and European EV grants.
+- Created a system for 100% accurate registered vehicle documentation and data storage, consecutively for 5 quarters, which allowed the company to claim UK and European EV grants.
 - Amending internal registration systems to increase customer service and reduce errors, and improving automated registration processes, reducing human error and workforce equivalent to 10 people.
 - Creating and improving the number plate allocation process, reducing human error by 90% and replacing the workforce of 5 people.

 Assistant Operations Manager, Vehicle Registrations (November 2019 – July 2020)

-Main skills - process automation, optimization and implementation, creating proccesses, training, attention to detail, teamwork which
+Main skills - processes automation and integration, training, attention to detail, teamwork, relationship building, organisation.
-- Overseeing all aspects of the registration process for both customers and internal vehicles, ensuring they were registered in a timely and compliant manner.
+Overseeing all aspects of the registration process for both customers and internal vehicles, ensuring they were registered in a timely and compliant manner.
 - Handling all government grants provided by the Office for Low Emission Vehicles (OLEV) and automated the application process, reducing workload of 15 people.
 - Managing country-specific homologation tasks for new product releases and coordinating with Sales & Delivery and Order Operations teams to process pre-delivery and day of delivery documents accurately.
-- Improving the de-registration process and return cases, regularly updating the CRM system, optimizing vehicle registration processes for existing markets.
+- Improving the de-registration process and return cases, regularly updating the CRM system, optimising vehicle registration processes for existing markets.
 - Consistently providing a superior ownership experience, developing and implementing local best practices for vehicle deliveries, and training and coaching staff to achieve efficient and timely vehicle deliveries.

 Delivery Operations Specialist (August 2016 – November 2019)

-Main skills - document management, attention to detail, process optimization and cost reduction, project management, leadership, negotiation.
+Main skills - document management, process optimisation and cost reduction, project management, negotiation, self-learning, time management.
 - Managing the registration process, handling all documentation, and assisting with registration in Ireland and Netherlands.
 - Ensuring the fleet vehicles were roadworthy, implementing new processes to reduce expenses and fines, and worked with various stakeholders to facilitate customer transactions and deliveries.
-- Managing the export and import of used vehicles across Europe, took initiative to lead projects, and served as the primary point of contact for the Homologations team to discuss approval for new product releases.
+- Ensuring smooth management of export and import of used vehicles across Europe, took initiative to lead projects, and served as the primary point of contact for the Homologations team to discuss approval for new product releases.

 Team Administrator (March 2016 to August 2016)

-Main skills - collaboration, communication, process improvement.
+Main skills - stakeholder management, collaboration, communication, process improvement, document security.
-- Collaborating with various teams, including Sales, Service, Delivery, and Parts to improve customer service and communication.
+- Collaborating cross-functionally with Sales, Service, Delivery, and Parts teams to improve customer satisfaction through better communication and processes.
-- Identifying and resolving issues in daily sales operations to enhance readiness.
+- Identifying and addressing operational challenges in the sales process, resulting in increased efficiency and readiness.
+- Streamlined team workflows by implementing process improvements, resulting in more effective teamwork and higher quality work output.

 Senior Product Specialist (November 2015 to March 2016)

-Main skills - operational management, product demonstration, achieving targets, communication.
+Main skills - operational management, product demonstration, customer service, CRM.
 - Greeting customers and guiding them through the sales process, on-boarding, client relationship management and product feedback.
-- Coordinating operational requirements to deliver exceptional product demonstrations, liaiseing with internal teams and external partners to ensure a great customer experience.
+- Coordinating operational requirements to deliver exceptional product demonstrations, liaising with internal teams and external partners to ensure a great customer experience.
 - Generating leads through events, exceeding targets, training and mentoring colleagues, and coordinating operational requirements to maintain the highest-selling store in the UK and consistently ranking within the European Top 3.

-**Tevalis Limited, London** (System Trainer - June 2015 to October 2015)
-System trainer

-Main skills - building and configuring EPOS, training, client facing support and troubleshooting.
-- Building EPOS systems and providing face-to-face support for clients to ensure the system is functioning correctly.
-- Training staff on inventory management and participating in project meetings.

 **IMD Limited, London** (November 2012 to May 2015)
 Assistant Manager

-Main skills - leadership and motivation, organization, sales, and goal setting and achieving targets, team management, problem solving.
+Main skills - leadership and motivation, sales, goal setting and achieving targets, team management.
-- Organizing and running  educational, motivational and inspirational meetings.
+- Organising and running educational, motivational and inspirational meetings.
-- Won “Top 10 Field Representetive” in the UK several times.
+- Won “Top 10 Field Representative” in the UK several times.
-- Setting and exceeding weekly targets personaly and with team.
+- Setting and exceeding weekly targets personally and with team.
-- Organizing and leading successful road trips and overcoming industry challenges on daily basic
+- Organising and leading successful road trips and overcoming industry challenges on daily basic

-## TBC ****** Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.
-(Using a STAR example Paragraph) Consider the questions below.

--STAR
--What was the situation/task?
-(ST)

--How was the skill used?

--What did you do? (action)

--What was the result?

-### Programing
-* HTML5, CSS
-* MongoDB
-* JavaScript
-* Jest
-* Node.js
-* Express
-* React
-* Cypress
-* SQL
-* Ruby
-* Sinatra
-* MERN stack
-* GitHub
-* Postman
-* PostgreSQL

-### Transversal
-* Forward-looking
-* Logical
-* Observant
-* Strategic thinking
-* Curious
-* Self-learning
-* Relationship building
-* Problem-solving

 ## Education

 #### Makers Academy (December 2022 to April 2023)
 16-week intensive development bootcamp

-- Focused on Agile methodologies and Object-oriented design.
+Main skills - resilience, curiosity, analytical thinking, self-learner, team work, communication, time-management.
+- SQL Object-Oriented Programming, Model View Controller design patterns, SOLID principle.
-- Practiced Test Driven Development to ensure high-quality code.
+- Test Driven Development to write high quality code using Ruby, JavaScript, RSpec, Jest, Majestic, Cypress, HTML, CSS.
+- nDebugging our own and pre-written programs.
+- Agile principles, pair programming daily, group projects, stand-ups, retros, and sprint planning.
+- Web frameworks, version control, and CI/CD to create full stack web apps using Sinatra, React, Node, SQL, PostgreSQL, MongoDB etc.
+- Git: branching, pull requests and code reviews

 #### V. A. Graiciunas School of Management, Lithuania (September 2009 to May 2012)

-- International Business Management
+Bachelor’s Degree in International Business Management

+- Cross-cultural communication
-- Bachelor’s Degree
+- International trade

 ## Hobbies

 - Motorbikes.
 I often find that my mind races at a fast pace, and to clear it, I enjoy riding my motorcycle.
 I obtained my license a year ago and am currently taking an advanced riding course.
 - Jigsaw puzzles.
 I enjoy completing 1000-piece puzzles with friends or alone.
 I have even completed a 5000-piece puzzle and have it displayed on my wall.
 - Sports.
 I enjoy staying active and my sports vary from kickboxing, ice skating, rollerblading, running, or going for long walks.
 - Traveling.
-So far I have ticked off 28 countires and more to come.
+I love exploring different countries, cultures and cuisines.
+So far I’ve ticked off 28 countries and more to come.